lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

 The playbook is also running checks to see if things are installed or not.
 This is so you can safely re-run the playbook without any problems.

 Once the playbook has finished running.
-Kill your terminal (little trash can) and re-open it (you might have to do it a few times) until it looks similar to:
+Kill your terminal (little trash can at the top right of the terminal window) and re-open it.
+You might have to do it a few times until it looks similar to:

 ![](/images/vscode_after_ansible1.png)

+Your terminal should be `zsh`.